 Northwest Colorado Council of Governments was established as Colorado Planning and Management Region XII in 1972 by Executive Order of the Governor in response to the Federal Intergovernmental Cooperation Act of 1968.
 Regional, multi-jurisdictional planning was encouraged as a means to avoid overlap, duplication, and competition between local planning activities and to coordinate planning and management of certain activities at a regional level.
-Today, NWCCOG core programs serve a six-county region including Eagle, Grand, Jackson, Pitkin, Routt and Summit Counties and 27 municipalities therein.
+Today, NWCCOG core programs serve a five-county region including Eagle, Grand, Jackson, Pitkin, and Summit Counties and 25 municipalities therein.
 Routt County re-addition to Region 12 is pending as of the date of this draft budget.
-Additional member, Glenwood Springs, from outside Region XII.
+Additional members from outside Region XII include the Cities of Glenwood Springs, Hayden and Steamboat Springs.
 Many programs serve customer bases larger than Region 12, some serving as many as 9 counties, for various reasons - including critical mass and opportunity.